that retard/bot is explaining the original comic, not the edit

 which is exactly what Marcel Duchamp was getting at with Fountain over 100 years ago

-but they don't want to hear that #, the highly esteemed artist that shit on retards like you who kept judging art by who you think made it, instead of the quality of the piece itself.
+but they don't want to hear that #, the highly esteemed artist that shit on morons like you who kept judging art by who you think made it, instead of the quality of the piece itself.

 the main issue is that you're trying to combat emotional arguments with logic. no one who's been outside their mum's basement and observed the world for 2 seconds believes the "effort = quality" bullshit.